The great land of Ethiopia is one of Africa's veiled treasures.

-All our Ethiopia trips
+Our Ethiopia trips

-Ethiopia trip reviews
+Ethiopia tour reviews

-Our Ethiopia trips score an average of 4.88 out of 5 based on 8 reviews in the last year.
+Our Ethiopia trips score an average of 4.57 out of 5 based on 7 reviews in the last year.

 Ethiopian Highlands, April 2016

 Don't take much with you - you won't need a lot on this trip.
 Prepare yourself for some very basic accommodation but breath-taking landscape.
 People are sometimes very rude and enjoying / constant hassle and begging.
 I didn't expect that.
 When visiting the merkato in Addis make sure you don't go alone.
 It is a place full of pickpockets!
 The trip challenged me on various levels and I can recommend this for anyone who would like to stop dealing with first world problems and experience a country of amazing beauty.

 Review submitted 24 May 2016